Table of Contents

 You can read all the information you want in order to try and prepare yourself for the study abroad journey.
 But nothing will help as much as getting a direct account of student experiences that tell you what studying abroad is really like.
 Meghna was kind enough to give us all the deets about applying to PSU, part-time jobs, and what it was like to be an Indian student in USA.

 1) What scores did she need to get into Portland State University?

-While PSU does not have any minimum GRE score requirement, most students have a have combined verbal and quantitative scores of at least 300 and an analytical score of at least 3.7.
+While PSU does not have any minimum GRE score requirement, most students have a combined verbal and quantitative score of at least 300 and an analytical score of at least 3.7.
 Following in the same vein, Meghna scored a solid 317 out of 340 in her GRE exam.
-Along with that, she scored a 109 out of 120 in TOEFL and had a CGPA of 8.41 out of 10 in her B.Tech.
+Along with that, she scored 109 out of 120 in TOEFL and had a CGPA of 8.41 out of 10 in her B.Tech.

 2) How long did it take her to prepare her applications?

 University applications consist of the Application form, a Statement of Purpose(SOP), Letters of recommendation(LOR), transcripts, etc. among other documents.
 Meghna says it took her 2-3 weeks per application to compile the documents for each university, and apply accordingly.
 “Despite applying to the same course, each university’s requirements were kinda different from one another which meant special attention to each application”, said Meghna.